troychaplin/wp-monorepo-manager/TEST.md

 # WordPress Monorepo Manager Testing

-This document outlines the testing process for the WordPress Monorepo Manager package before publishing.
+This document outlines the testing process for the WordPress Monorepo Manager package during development.

 ## Prerequisites